WTIGER001/sfcmap/README.md

 - Hexegon Graticules (bigger issue)

 ### Layers Tab
-- Make the items selectable and aware of selections
-- Select Multiple
-- Replace bootstrap check box with custom one
-- Switch to LIs
 - Use the List Drag and Drop to get the insertion point
-- Show the Icons

 ## Notes
 - Not sure how we should delete map types or marker categories

-Got new shapes sort of working.
-Still need to:
-- Circle doesnt seem to work
-- Add help labels
-- Labels